Sidney Brown (accordion maker)

 Before World War II, Cajun accordionists favored German accordions, especially those made by the "Monarch and "Sterling" companies.
 With the advent of the war, German instruments were no longer available in the United States.
 Both the "Monarch" and "Sterling" factories were destroyed in the conflict, and after the war, many of Germany’s remaining accordion makers were isolated behind the Iron Curtain in East Germany.
 Even though John J. Mrnustik, an owner of a music store in Houston, Texas and an immigrant from Eastern Europe, began making accordions after World War II, his prominence in Louisiana was small.
 The only new accordions available to Cajun musicians in the post-war period were generally inferior instruments, not particularly well-made and not loud enough to be heard over the electric guitar, steel guitar and drums of a full band.
 With good new accordions in short supply, Brown began experimenting with accordion making, eventually producing high-quality, hand-made instruments.
 He started by making replacement parts and later used the German model to begin making whole accordions.
-He would cannibalize the German accordions for reeds, bellows and parts he couldn't make.
+He would cannibalize the German accordions for reeds, bellows and parts he could not make.
 He not only was able to help meet the post-war demand for new Cajun accordions but also established a reputation as an accomplished repairman throughout southwestern Louisiana, keeping many old pre-war German-made "Monarchs" and "Sterlings" alive and playing in the hands of their owners.
 Marc Savoy describes playing an early Sidney Brown accordion:

-In 1963 Brown was forced to abandon performing due to a heart condition.
+In 1963, Brown was forced to abandon performing due to a heart condition.
 He spent the remaining years of his life building and repairing accordions.
 He produced about 50 instruments in all, many of which are still in use.
 One of his accordions sits in the Acadian Memorial in St. Martinville, Louisiana.
 He died on August 6, 1981.